-We evaluate the coefficient of interest, γ , at different values of log rents $ln(R{i,CF})$ in Figure 2.69 As the figure shows, the effect of land rents on shipping is negative, large and statistically significant, as is the case in the data.
+We evaluate the coefficient of interest, $\gamma$ , at different values of log rents $\ln(R{i,CF})$ in Figure 2.
+As the figure shows, the effect of land rents on shipping is negative, large and statistically significant, as is the case in the data.
 Thus, the model can successfully replicate the finding from Section 3 that containerization increased shipping more in initially low land rent cities.
 This provides further evidence that the land price mechanism is present in the model not only in a qualitative sense (as we showed in Section 4.2), but it is a significant driver of where port development takes place.
+In summary, we view these results as providing validation for the model's ability to capture the main forces affecting port development.
+In the next section, we therefore turn to discussing our estimates of the aggregate effects.